Your Comprehensive Guide to DUI Convictions in California

 • Prescription medication

 Suppose you are found to be driving under the influence.
 In that case, you can be arrested, charged, and convicted, even if you were unaware that the substance you were taking would impair your ability to operate a motor vehicle.
-This is why it is essential to read your pharmacist’s labels and drug information packets.
+This is why reading your pharmacist’s labels and drug information packets is essential.

 Do Driving Under Influence Convictions Transfer From State to State?